George Pataki: 2004 Republican U.S. Senate primary

 Pataki and New York GOP Chairman Sandy Treadwell faced controversy after naming moderate Assemblyman Howard Mills the party's nominee for the U.S. Senate against Senator Chuck Schumer over conservative Michael Benjamin, who held significant advantages in both fundraising and organization.
 Benjamin publicly accused Treadwell and Pataki of trying to muscle him out of the Senate race and undermine the democratic process.
 Mills went on to lose the election in the largest landslide for a Senate seat in the history of New York.

 2004 presidential election

 Pataki was instrumental in bringing the 2004 Republican National Convention to Madison Square Garden in Manhattan.
 New York City, which normally votes overwhelmingly Democratic (the Democratic presidential nominees carried 78 percent of the city vote in both 2000 and 2004), had never hosted a Republican Convention.
 He introduced President George W. Bush.
-A year prior, Pataki had boasted Bush would carry the state in the 2004 elections; Bush lost New York 58–40 to John Kerry.
+A year prior, Pataki had boasted Bush would carry the state in the 2004 elections; Bush lost New York 58% to 40% to John Kerry.
 Pataki notably orated, referencing the recently deceased Ronald Reagan, "This fall, we're going to win one for the Gipper.
 But our opponents, they're going to lose one with the Flipper."